mycsHQ/tip-of-the-week/tips/161020_using_flexbox.md

 To read more about it and have a good overview when you want to use it refer to [css-tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

-If you want to use it in our frontend, please refer to our mixins.
+If you want to use it in our frontend, please use our mixins.

 ## Some examples